Path decompositions of oriented graphs: Introduction

 \no In the directed setting, we have already mentioned the long-standing conjecture of Kelly (now settled for large tournaments), which eventually led to Conjectures~\ref{conjecture:Tournaments} and~\ref{conjecture:Regular} a few years later.
-A directed analogue of the Erdös-Gallai Conjecture says that any directed Eulerian graph\footnote{Note that the Erdös-Gallai Conjecture is equivalent to the conjecture that every Eulerian graph can be decomposed into $O(n)$ cycles since every graph can be written as an edge-disjoint union of an Eulerian graph and a forest.} can be decomposed into $O(n)$ cycles (in fact an exact number of cycles was conjectured by Jackson~\cite{JACKSON-DECOMPOSITION} and later updated by Dean~\cite{DEAN-DECOMPOSITION}.)
+A directed analogue of the {Erdős-Gallai} Conjecture says that any directed Eulerian graph\footnote{Note that the {Erdős-Gallai} Conjecture is equivalent to the conjecture that every Eulerian graph can be decomposed into $O(n)$ cycles since every graph can be written as an edge-disjoint union of an Eulerian graph and a forest. {Here we use a slightly general definition for Eulerian (directed) graphs; we say a graph (resp.~directed graph) $G$ is Eulerian if $d(v)$ is even (resp.~$d^+(v)=d^-(v)$) for all $v\in V(G)$.}} can be decomposed into $O(n)$ cycles (in fact an exact number of cycles was conjectured by Jackson~\cite{JACKSON-DECOMPOSITION} and later updated by Dean~\cite{DEAN-DECOMPOSITION}.)
 The best bound here is $O(n \log n)$ \cite{EULERIAN-DIRECTED-LOG-DELTA}.
-A directed analogue of the linear arboricity conjecture was first mentioned by Nakayama and Peroche \cite{Directed-Arboricity-First} who conjectured that every $d$-regular digraph can be decomposed into at most $d+1$ linear diforests.
-He et.~al \cite{Directed-Arboricity-Complete} observed that the conjecture does not hold for complete digraphs on three or five vertices, but conjectured that these are the only exceptions.
-The conjecture is known to be true for digraphs with large girth due to Alon \cite{Directed-Arboricity-Alon}, and for complete digraphs due to He et.~al \cite{Directed-Arboricity-Complete}, but not much is known beyond this.
+A directed analogue of the linear arboricity conjecture was first mentioned by Nakayama and Peroch\'e \cite{Directed-Arboricity-First} who conjectured that every $d$-regular digraph can be decomposed into at most $d+1$ linear diforests.
+He, Li, Bai, and Sun~\cite{Directed-Arboricity-Complete} observed that the conjecture does not hold for complete digraphs on three or five vertices, but conjectured that these are the only exceptions.
+The conjecture is known to be true for digraphs with large girth due to Alon \cite{Directed-Arboricity-Alon}, and for complete digraphs due to He, Li, Bai, and Sun~\cite{Directed-Arboricity-Complete}, but not much is known beyond this.
 There does not seem to be any formulation of Kotzig's question in the directed setting, but it is worth noting that while Kotzig's question for (even) cliques asks to decompose the clique into Hamilton paths, the obvious analogue in the oriented setting would ask to decompose even tournaments that are almost regular into Hamilton paths; this is a much harder problem which is in fact equivalent to Kelly's conjecture.